hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240219.md

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally>

-Note: as of now, HPGdaac is confired to work on 32 bit RPi OS with PREEMPT_RT patches.
-These instructions are for the 32-bit RPi Bookworm release and kernel version 6.1
+These instructions are for the Raspberry Pi 4B running the 32-bit RPi OS bookworm release with kernel version 6.1 .
+The bcm2835 librarary does not appear to be compatible with 64-bit RPi OS (or RPi 5 boards) at this time.

 ## 0. Patching, configuring and building Raspberry Pi OS with PREEMPT_RT involves ...

- * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number
+ * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number (presuming bookworm and kernel 6.1)
  * patching the Raspberry Pi OS kernel sources with the matching PREEMPT_RT patch
  * configuring the patched Raspberry Pi OS kernel source on the Raspberry Pi
  * building the patched Raspberry Pi OS kernel on the Raspberry Pi